Volumes and distributions for random unimodular complex and quaternion lattices: The quaternion Lagrange-Gauss algorithm

 \begin{proposition} The exact value of the normalisation is

 \end{proposition}

 \begin{proof} Let $\Omega(R)$ denote the expected number of vectors in the punctured quaternion disk of radius $R$.
-The fact that as a lattice in $\mathbb R^4$, the Hurwitz integers have unit cell of area ${1 \over 2}$ (recall the proof of (\ref{prop20})) tells us that the appropriate version of Siegel's mean value theorem is the statement that
+The fact that as a lattice in $\mathbb R^4$, the Hurwitz integers have unit cell of area ${1 \over 2}$ (recall the proof of Proposition \ref{prop20}) tells us that the appropriate version of Siegel's mean value theorem as generalised by Weil \cite{We46} is the statement that

 where $\pi^4 R^8/ 24$ is the volume of the ball of radius $R$ in $\mathbb R^8$.
 The factor of $2^2$ is due to the area of the unit cell corresponding to the Hurwitz integers being $1/2$; recall the discussion below (\ref{SR}).